 Ladyfish, also known as skipjacks or tenpounders, are part of the elopidae family of fish and are related to the tarpon.
 They are found throughout the world in tropical, subtropical and temperate waters but are most prevalent in the Gulf of Mexico.
 Because their body is quite bony and their flesh tends to be on the mushy side, these fish are not commonly used for consumption and tend to be used as bait.
-They are however edible, have a mild flavor and, when mixed with a few ingredients, are suitable as a base for making tasty fish cakes.
+They are however edible, have a mild flavor and, when mixed with a few ingredients, are suitable as a base for making tasty fish cakes and similar dishes.

 Clean and gut the whole fish, taking care to remove the scales.
 Filet the fish and remove the rib bones.
 Using a spoon, scrape the flesh away from the bones and place into a bowl.
 When all of the flesh is removed, carefully pick through to discard any tiny bones.